-- a.
-Installation of common area and exterior lighting fixtures in accordance with California Building Standards Code (California Code of Regulations, Title 24) requirements in effect at the time of the compliance cycle; - Installation of domestic hot water heater in accordance with b.
-California Building Standards Code (California Code of Regulations, Title 24) requirements in effect at the time of the compliance cycle;
+a.
+Installation of common area and exterior lighting fixtures in accordance with California Building Standards Code (California Code of Regulations, Title 24) requirements in effect at the time of the compliance cycle; b.
+Installation of domestic hot water heater in accordance with California Building Standards Code (California Code of Regulations, Title 24) requirements in effect at the time of the compliance cycle; c.
+Replacement of all refrigerators on the Property to ENERGY STAR® Certified models:

-- c.
-Replacement of all refrigerators on the Property to ENERGY STAR® Certified models: - d.
-Replacement of all gas stoves on the Property to electric induction stoves: - e.
-Replacement of all gas water heaters on the Property to electric water heaters: - f.
-Installation of a smart thermostat; - g.
-Installation of a solar thermal heating/cooling system; - h.
-Enrollment in a Department-approved utility demand response program; or - i.
+d.
+Replacement of all gas stoves on the Property to electric induction stoves; e.
+Replacement of all gas water heaters on the Property to electric heat pump or tankless water heaters; f.
+Installation of a smart thermostat; g.
+Installation of a solar thermal heating/cooling system; h.
+Enrollment in a Department-approved utility demand response program; i.
+Installation of insulation on all hot water pipes in accessible Property locations; or j.
 Participation in a Department-approved Energy utility retrofit program (e.g. taken advantage of rebate or incentive programs for upgrades).

-2. Water Efficiency Improvement Measures

-- Installation of plumbing such that all systems on the Property are in compliance with California Building Standards Code (California Code of Regulations, Title 24) requirements in effect at the time of the compliance cycle; - Installation of outdoor landscaping and irrigation such that all systems on the Property are in compliance with San José Municipal

-Code Chapter 15.11, Water Efficient Landscape Standards for New and Rehabilitated Landscaping in effect at the time of the compliance cycle;
+2. Water Efficiency Improvement Measures a.
+Installation of plumbing such that all systems on the Property are in compliance with California Building Standards Code (California Code of Regulations, Title 24) requirements in effect at the time of the compliance cycle; b.
+Installation of outdoor landscaping and irrigation such that all systems on the Property are in compliance with San José Municipal Code Chapter 15.11, Water Efficient Landscape Standards for New and Rehabilitated Landscaping in effect at the time of the compliance cycle; c.
+Installation of a greywater system in accordance with California Code of Regulations, Title 24, Sections 1502.6, 1502.10.3, or as amended:

-- c.
-Installation of a greywater system in accordance with California Code of Regulations, Title 24, Sections 1502.6, 1502.10.3, or as amended; - Installation of insulation on all hot water pipes in accessible Property locations; or - e.
-Participation in approved water utility retrofit program (e.g. taken advantage of rebate or incentive programs for upgrades). - 3.
-Efficiency Improvement Measures Report: A report of the Efficiency Improvement Measures implemented shall be submitted to the City and maintained by the Owner as required in Section 17.85.500.
-The report shall be submitted with sufficient supporting data including receipts or other proof of compliance and shall include, at a minimum, the following: - Descriptions of the measures including the date(s) that the Efficiency Improvement Measures were implemented; - Identifying information on the person implementing the Efficiency Improvement Measures; - c.
+d.
+Installation of insulation on all hot water pipes in accessible Property locations; or e.
+Participation in approved water utility retrofit program (e.g. taken advantage of rebate or incentive programs for upgrades).
+3. Efficiency Improvement Measures Report: A report of the Efficiency Improvement Measures implemented shall be submitted to the City and maintained by the Owner as required in Section 17.85.500.
+The report shall be submitted with sufficient supporting data including receipts or other proof of compliance and shall include, at a minimum, the following: a.
+Descriptions of the measures including the date(s) that the Efficiency Improvement Measures were implemented; b.
+Identifying information on the person implementing the Efficiency Improvement Measures; c.
 Information on the Base Building Systems and equipment; and d.
 A list of all Efficiency Improvement Measures that can reduce Energy or Water use and the cost of operating the Property, and the costs of each measure.